 5. The user accessed the site when the Currency Switcher was active, but before geolocation was enabled

 Geolocation detection is executed only the first time a visitor comes to your site.
-If a visitor comes to your site when geolocation detection is disabled, he is assigned the default currency, which then persists for subsequent visits (see How does Currency Switcher geolocation detection mechanism work? for more information).
+If a visitor comes to your site when geolocation detection is disabled, he is assigned the default currency, which then persists for subsequent visits.
+For more information, please refer to the following article: How does Currency Switcher geolocation detection mechanism work?

 6. Your site is behind CloudFlare